Borodin-Okounkov formula, string equation and topological solutions of Drinfeld-Sokolov hierarchies: String equation for Drinfeld--Sokolov hierarchies

 Recall that $\mathring{A}=(a_{i j})_{1\le i, j\le \ell}$ is the Cartan matrix for the simple Lie algebra $\mathring{\fg}$.
 We remark that $d_{-1}$ and $d'_{-1}$ are elements of certain Virasoro algebras acting on $\fg$ (see, for instance, \S\,4.2 of \cite{WuVir}).
 Clearly,

 and, for any $X_k\in\fg_{k\,[\rs^1]}$,

-\begin{lem} Given the topological solution of a Drinfeld--Sokolov hierarchy, the associated functions $q$ and $\omega$ satisfy the initial condition
+\begin{lem} Given the topological solution $\tau^{\mathrm{top}}$ of a Drinfeld--Sokolov hierarchy, the associated functions $q$ and $\omega$ satisfy the initial condition

-\end{lem} \begin{prf} First of all, we recall from \cite{WuVir} that $\omega = k\,\partial_{t_1} \log\tau$, with $k$ being a constant, so that the initial condition for $\om$ is verified.
-On the other hand, it is known in general that the matrix valued function $q$ in \eqref{sLgp} is a differential polynomial in the variables $\p_{t_j}\log\tau$ ($0<j<h$) with respect to $t_1$, see \cite{DS, WuVir}.
+\end{lem} \begin{prf} First of all, we recall from \cite{WuVir} that $\omega =\mathrm{const}\cdot\partial_{t_1} \log\tau^{\mathrm{top}}$, so the initial condition for $\om$ is verified by using the previous lemma.
+On the other hand, it is known in general that the matrix valued function $q$ in \eqref{sL} is a differential polynomial in the variables $\p_{t_j}\log\tau^{\mathrm{top}}$ ($j\in\mathring{\mathscr{E}}$) with respect to $t_1$, see Remark~\ref{rmk-Taom}.
 If we assign degree $j$ to $\frac{\p}{\p t_j}$, we claim that (each component of) the differential polynomial $q$ has degree not higher than $h$ and hence, using the previous lemma again, the proof will be finished.
 Let us explain why the claim holds true.

-Given a matrix valued differential operator whose entries are differential polynomials of $\log\tau$, we define its total degree to be the sum of degrees given by the principal gradation on $\fg$ and the gradation described above.
-In this way, it can be seen from \cite{DS,WuVir} that $\bar\sL$ in Proposition \ref{thm-dr0} is homogeneous of total degree $1$, and so is $\sL$ in \eqref{sLgp}.
+Given a matrix valued differential operator whose entries are polynomials in the derivatives of $\log\tau^{\mathrm{top}}$ with respect to the time variables, we define its total degree to be the sum of degrees given by the principal gradation on $\fg$ and the gradation described above.
+In this way, it can be seen from \cite{DS,WuVir} that $\bar\sL$ in Proposition \ref{thm-dr0} is homogeneous of total degree $1$, and so is $\sL$ in \eqref{sL}.
 We complete the proof by using the fact that each component of $q$ has principal degree not lower than $1-h$. \end{prf}